JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 Any [donation](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction/) you can make will help in this crucial fight to make London a city where the needs of our diverse communities come before the profits of offshore property developers.

-You can read more about Delancey's plans [here](http://35percent.org/uptheelephant)
+You can read more about Delancey's desructive plans [here](http://35percent.org/uptheelephant)